bonsai-rx/docs/articles/documentation-docfx.md

 }
 ```

+#### Apply modern template
-5) Modify the `template` attribute to use the modern template and apply the `docfx-tools` custom templates to enable workflow containers.
+Modify the `template` attribute to use the modern template and apply the `docfx-tools` custom templates to enable workflow containers.

 ```json
 "template": [